* No mileage charge in Mass. (Mileage outside of Mass. is .45 per mile.)

 Mrs. Thrift loves to grow culinary herbs and she loves to cook!
 Learn to make her favorite herb-enhanced condiments, vinegars, mustards, butters, pestos, salts, and nuts, and how to use them to lift ordinary, everyday meals to a new taste level.
 Enjoy a sampling of herb butter, vinegars, mustard, nuts, pestos and salt at the end of the program.

 Mrs. Thrift’s Portable Herb Garden

-Nothing makes home cooking taste better then fresh herbs!
+Nothing makes home cooking taste better than fresh herbs!
 Betsy, Mrs. Thrift’s close friend, demonstrates how to plant a portable herb garden in a 14″ container.
-With a little water and a little feeding, a pot of herbs will thrive on a a sunny porch, deck or doorstep!
+With a little water and a little feeding, a pot of herbs will thrive on a sunny porch, deck or doorstep!
 Not enough sun?
 A potted herb garden can be moved from place to place to take full advantage of available sunlight.
 Classic culinary herbs will be discussed, as will growing from plants or seeds, how and when to water and feed and how to harvest and use.
 Tastings of herb butter, nuts and vinegars are included along with recipe sheets.

 Living with Herbs

 Herbs play many roles in our lives.
 They flavor our food and drink, are used in medicines, enhance body products, flourish in our landscape and deepen the meanings of our ceremonies.
 They appear in our myths, legends and fairy tales.
 In the garden, plain green herbs are often left on the sidelines while flashier plants strut their seasonal stuff.
 But some of those flashy plants are herbs also!
 What’s in your garden, medicine chest, cupboard and bathroom?
 Much of the story of humankind is held in the fragrant green leaves of everyday herbs.
 Learn about this fascinating family of plants that weave through human history as well as daily life.